The Quotient ADHD Test: Objective Data to Help Inform ADHD Management

 - Seeing the data helps the parents and patient to accept the diagnosis, promotes alignment and makes the conversation about an individualized treatment plan more efficient and productive.

 See the Progress

-- Doctors may run a series of Quotient assessments to help inform medication management and help achieve better clinical efficacy.
+- Doctors may run a series of Quotient assessments to help inform the treatment plan and help achieve clinical efficacy.

-- The Quotient ADHD Test is used to evaluate progress toward goals and to help guide treatment planning.
+- The Quotient ADHD Test is used to evaluate progress toward goals.

 Get on Track Sooner